 Researchers infected (or mock-infected for the control group) kidney cells with strains of influenza for an hour at 95°C, removing any of the unabsorbed virus after that period.
 Then, a threefold dilution of the sulfated polysaccharide compound and several comparable compounds were introduced to measure various degrees of effectiveness.

 For pharmaceutical firms along with hygiene companies, there are some key applications.
 For starters, the use of this sulfated polysaccharide in hand sanitizers can and will continue to curb the spread of the virus before it enters the body.
 Moreover, the above study suggests that, if trials in humans prove effective, this type of compound could be viable as an intranasal treatment.
-In the future, a handful of sprays in each nostril might be enough to combat the virus.

 Related Articles